raspberrypilearning/amazing-image-identifier/en/step_5.md

 ---
 title: Get an image from users
 ---
 To classify an image, your app needs to have the path to an image file.
-In guizero there is a built-in file picker.
+In guizero, there is a built-in file picker.

 ```python
 from guizero import App